microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

         * Save the build pipeline

+    ```
+    az pipelines show --name "Cobalt-Hello-World-Pipeline" -o json > builddef.json
+    PIPELINE_ID=$(az pipelines show --name "Cobalt-Hello-World-Pipeline" --query id)
+    ```

+    For the workaround, you'll be manually editing the builddef.json file to add the variable group references.
+At the end of the file, you should see the line `"variableGroups" : null`.
+Replace the value with the following, replacing the variable group ID placeholders (`0`) with those from the above command for the Infrastructure Pipeline Variables group and DevInt Environment Variables group:
+    ```bash
+    "variableGroups": [
+        { "id": 0 },
+        { "id": 0 }
+    ],
+    ```

+    ```
+    az devops invoke --http-method PUT --area build --resource definitions --route-parameters project="TestCobalt" definitionId=10 --in-file builddef.json

+    ```

 4. **Clone newly created Azure DevOps Repo from your organization**

     With this step, the goal is to pull down the repo into a local environment so that one can begin making code changes.